Tim-Alpha/studentsRecord/README.md

     This is a simple student registration project.
     Here you have to upload a .csv or .xsls file containing student data.
-    As you you upload your .csv file server provide an student information api, server also save all the data to the mysql database in background and uploading is not fail even user refresh or leave the page, rest while server also satrt sending email to those student whose data is successfully add to the database.
+    As you you upload your .csv file server provide students information api, server also save all the data to the mysql database in background and uploading is not fail even user refresh or leave the page, rest while server also satrt sending email to those student whose data is successfully add to the database.